spatie/laravel-medialibrary/docs/handling-uploads/processing-uploads-on-the-server.md

 This method will add all media whose `uuid` is in the response to a media collection of a model.
 Existing media associated on the model will remain untouched.

-You should probably use this method when accepting new uploads.
+You should probably use this method when only accepting new uploads.

 ```php
 // in a controller